EffectOrientedProgramming/book/Chapters/02_Introduction.md

 By selecting pieces with compatible doors, and windows where you want them, you can assemble a house.

 This concept of *composability* has arguably been the prime objective of programming since we raised ourselves from the swamps of assembly language.
-We want to be able to take smaller pieces and easily compose them into larger pieces, which can themselves be composed.
+We want to take smaller pieces and easily compose them into larger pieces, which can themselves be composed.
 Over the decades, the programming community has made great strides in this endeavor.
 Each time we figure something out, however, and make a leap forward, we inevitably run into the next wall.

-Our housing example is a decent reflection of where most programming is now: we have chunks of code—modules—and we can put them together pretty easily.
+Our housing example is a decent reflection of where most programming is now: we have chunks of code—modules—and we can put them together.
-We have been improving our type systems and the ways we create data structures.
+We have improved our type systems and the ways we create data structures.
 What wall are we facing now?

 To return to our home-building system, we've solved the problem of assembling rooms, but adding functionality to those rooms is quite difficult.
 If we decide we want electricity in a closet, we have to tear up the walls and insert electrical conduits.
 To add a vent to a kitchen we must tunnel up through the building to the roof.
-Producing a laundry room is very challenging because plumbing usually runs through the concrete foundation.
+Adding plumbing is very challenging because it runs through the concrete foundation and the walls.
-We can assemble rooms, but if we want a room to do anything interesting, we must basically remodel the house.
+We can assemble rooms, but if we want a room to do anything interesting, we must remodel the house.

-In the software world, we have pretty good ways to assemble software components.
-For example, you can create (or reuse) a component that gets information from a server, processes it and then displays it.
+Consider a component that gets information from a server, processes it and then displays it.
 What happens if you put this component into use and then discover that the server is flaky?
 Perhaps the server occasionally drops requests, or takes too long.
 There are different strategies for this: retrying, backoff, querying other servers, etc.
 The problem is that, like the home-building system, you must go into your module and rebuild it.
-This takes time and effort and it complicates your code.
+This takes time and effort and complicates the code.
-What we'd really like to do is just attach our new functionality to the existing code without rewriting it.
+We would prefer to just attach our new functionality to the existing code without rewriting it.

 In the home-building system, what if each room contains a channel, and when you assemble rooms, the channels match up?
 Now if you want plumbing, electricity, venting, network cabling, etc., you just run it through the channel.
 New features can be added to rooms without rebuilding the house.

-This book introduces *Effect Systems*, which allow you to do the same thing for software as we have done for home-building:
-  Add features without rewriting the software.
+This book introduces *Effect Systems*, which allow you to do the same thing for software as we have done for home-building: Add features without rewriting the software.

 ## What's Stopping Us?

-The "wall" that we've run into here is that we don't have the channel that the home-building system does.
+The wall that we've run into here is that we don't have the home-building system’s channel.
 It's hard to imagine what that channel would look like, or how it behaves.
-To get there we must start with some basic issues.
+To get there we must examine some basic issues.
 A dominant issue is *predictability*.

 Consider a simple function: